sinanejadebrahim/terranetes/README.md

    git clone git@github.com:sinanejadebrahim/terranetes.git
    cd terranetes
    # update the provider.tf file in terranetes/files/ with your token
-   # also check the variables.tf file and change based on your needs
    ```

 2. **Install the required Ansible Galaxy collection**: